Ostorlab/KB/WEB_SERVICE/TLS/_LOW/SSL_RACCOON_ATTACK/description.md

-The Raccoon Attack (Racoon vulnerability) is a timing vulnerability that affects the Diffie-Hellman key exchange used in SSL/TLS protocols.
+The Raccoon Attack (Raccoon vulnerability) is a timing vulnerability that affects the Diffie-Hellman key exchange used in SSL/TLS protocols.
 This attack allows an attacker to recover sensitive information by measuring the time it takes for a server to process certain cryptographic operations.
 Specifically, this vulnerability arises due to the way servers reuse Diffie-Hellman key shares across sessions, making it possible for attackers to derive information about the shared secret if they can observe and measure the server's responses over multiple sessions.

 ### Key Security Impacts: